mochajs/mocha/.github/CONTRIBUTING.md

    - You can add an "upstream" remote repo using `git remote add upstream https://github.com/mochajs/mocha.git && git fetch upstream`.
    - Navigate to your `master` branch using `git checkout master`.
    - Pull changes from `upstream` using `git pull upstream master`.
-   - If any changes were pulled in, rebase your branch onto `master` by switching back to your branch (`git checkout <your-branch>`) then rebasing using `git rebase master`.
+   - If any changes were pulled in, update your branch from `master` by switching back to your branch (`git checkout <your-branch>`) then merging using `git merge master`.
 1. Push your changes to your fork; `git push origin`.
 1. In your browser, navigate to [mochajs/mocha](https://github.com/mochajs/mocha).
    You should see a notification about your recent changes in your fork's branch, with a (green?) button to create a pull request.